-Interpretability: Please view Explanatory Notes and Glossary that provide information on the data using assumptions on future life expectancy at birth, based on recent trends in life expectancy.
+Relevance: Life tables based on assumed improvements in mortality are produced by the ABS using assumptions on future life expectancy at birth, based on recent trends in life expectancy.
 These life tables are not published by the ABS, they are used as inputs into ABS population projections.